Grassmannian framed bundles and generalized parabolic structures: Introduction

-In a completely analogous vein, we can obtain the generalized parabolic bundles of Bhosle \cite{Bh2}: instead of considering the Grassmannian of $n$-planes in the direct sum $E_p\oplus \bbc^n$ of the fiber $E_p$ of a vector bundle $E$ at a point $p$ and $\bbc^n$, we consider the Grassmannian of $n$-planes in $E_p\oplus E_q$; again one has both the symplectic and holomorphic points of view, with a Hitchin-Kobayashi correspondence connecting them.
-Again, one can construct from both points of view the moduli of bundles on a nodal curve.
+If, instead of considering the Grassmannian of $n$-planes in the direct sum $E_p\oplus \bbc^n$ of the fiber $E_p$ of a vector bundle $E$ and a fixed copy of $\bbc^n$, one now chooses a pair of points $p$ and $q$, and considers the Grassmannian of $n$-planes in $E_p\oplus E_q$, we obtain an example of the generalized parabolic bundles of Bhosle \cite{Bh2}; the generic element of this space corresponds to bundles over the nodal curve obtained by identifying $p$ and $q$, by a simple glueing.
+Again, one can consider this both from the symplectic and holomorphic points of view, with a Hitchin-Kobayashi correspondence connecting them; also, one can construct from both points of view the moduli of bundles on a nodal curve.
+We summarise this in section 5 of this paper.
 Indeed, it was the question of finding out what the Narasimhan-Seshadri theorem looked like for nodal curves which was the initial motivation for this work.

-We note in passing that another set of master spaces for parabolic moduli, this time with trivializations parametrized by a torus instead of $\GL(n,\bbc)$, was given by Hurtubise, Jeffrey and Sjamaar in \cite{HuJeS}.
+We note in passing that another set of universal spaces for parabolic moduli, this time with trivializations parametrized by a torus instead of $\GL(n,\bbc)$, was given by Hurtubise, Jeffrey and Sjamaar in \cite{HuJeS}; the quotient there is by a torus, but one must include some non-locally free sheaves in the space.

-There should be equivalent correspondences for arbitrary reductive groups; these should be particularly interesting, as the bi-equivariant compactifications of these groups have recently been constructed, using bundles on rational curves, by Martens and Thaddeus \cite{MaTh}.
+There should be equivalent correspondences for arbitrary reductive groups; these should be particularly interesting, as the bi-equivariant compactifications of these groups have also recently been constructed, using bundles on rational curves, by Martens and Thaddeus \cite{MaTh}.
 We will return to these elsewhere.

 Section \ref{sec2} is devoted to the construction of the moduli of Grassmannian framed bundles; Section \ref{sec3} recalls Jeffrey's construction of the extended moduli spaces, and uses it to construct a Grassmannian analog.
 In Section \ref{sec4} we prove the correspondence.
 In Section \ref{sec5}, we show how the same ideas extend to Bhosle's generalized parabolic structures.
 Section \ref{sec6} gives examples.